winnpixie/guardian-aottg/README.md

         - RightRopeSkin - Right ODMG rope/wire skin url.
         - RightRopeTileScale - Right ODMG rope/wire skin tile scale.
     - **Player**
-        - RawTPS-WOWInput - Enables the use of 'Raw' mouse input from Unity for TPS and WOW.
+        - UseRawInput - Enables the use of 'Raw' mouse input from Unity for TPS and WOW.
         - DoubleTapBurst - Change whether or not double-tapping a movement key will perform a gas burst.
+        - ReelOutScrollSmoothing - Makes scroll-wheel reel-out a viable option, it's literally magic and I don't understand how RiceCake did it.
+        - ShowSkillTimer - Toggles the crosshair timer for when your Skill is ready to use.
         - AHSSIdle - Makes blade users look about 10x cooler when standing.
         - CrossBurst - Changes your burst particles from the original poof of gas to two intersecting red beams.
         - HideHookArrows - Hides those pesky double-hook indicators that fly across your screen violently as you pass by objects.
         - HoldForBladeTrails - Allows your blade trail to be seen when you're readying an attack, rather than only once you swing.
-        - ReelOutScrollSmoothing - Makes scroll-wheel reel-out a viable option, it's literally magic and I don't understand how RiceCake did it.
         - OpacityOfOwnName - Change the name-tag opacity of yourself.
         - OpacityOfOtherNames - Change the name-tag opacity of others.
         - DirectionalFlares - Fire flares towards your cursor position instead of straight up.
-            - I stole this one right out of Expedition Mod, #SorryNotSorry.
+            - I stole the code for this right out of Expedition Mod, #SorryNotSorry.
         - SuicideMessage - Display a custom message in the kill-feed when you press your Suicide/Reset key.
         - LavaDeathMessage - Display a custom message in the kill-feed when you die to Lava.
         - LocalMinDamage - Enforce an always-on requirement for yourself when killing titans.